New Utility Billing & Payment System Issues

 A: No. Your information has been transferred to our new billing system and your payment will be withdrawn monthly, as it was before.
 Please not, SurePay is now called AutoPay.
 We did have a technical issue where some of our AutoPay customers did not have their bills automatically withdrawn from their accounts and did not receive their email notifications.
 We found a correction for this issue and will be providing additional information to AutoPay customers soon.

 Q: How do I make a donation to the A-OK Program?

 A: Please read our A-OK Voluntary Donation Program section.

 Q: Who is InvoiceCloud and why did I receive an email from them or go to their website?

-A: InvoiceCloud is the third party payment processor the City contracted with to expand elextronic payment in Utilities and other areas of the City.
-InvoiceCloud has many years of experience in the industry and have the highest Payment Card Industry (PCI) compliance rating for securing date.
+A: InvoiceCloud is the third party payment processor the City contracted with to expand electronic payment in Utilities and other areas of the City.
+InvoiceCloud has many years of experience in the industry and has the highest Payment Card Industry (PCI) compliance rating for securing data.
 In addition to processing payments to the City, InvoiceCloud sends account notifications and provides a secure, PCI compliant, web based infrastructure that creates a seamless payment experience for our customers.